osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

   * add attributes, event metadata, and annotations to query API (or annotation API, but needed for web app)
 * java changes to reflect Chris's bulk renaming in gRPC API proto files
 * define API and develop initial implementation of annotation service
+* Move contents of dp-common repo to dp-service
 * update deployment process to run from dp-service, include all services and benchmarks
 * update documentation to include query API and service, integration test, annotation API and service, etc.
 * experiment using a mongo BSON bucket document format that stores data in protobuf format to avoid unpacking data in ingestion and repacking data in query